County approves lowered tax hike

 Despite publication of higher projections for 2020, county leaders adopted a budget authority for lesser amounts, but still showing a rise taxes even after a comment was heard during public hearing.

-Agent Ray Ladd, of Atchison County K-State Extension Services, was present and expressed concerns during the public hearing.
+Ray Ladd, extension agent for the Kansas State University Atchison County Extension Office, was present and expressed concerns during the public hearing.
 Ladd said there might be some needs in the Extension Office that might exceed the budgeted expenditures.
 The copy machines and computers are necessary in the office to produce many newsletters and other sources of information related to our extension service work, and vehicle needs might arise, Ladd said.

 Commissioners published $145,000 for the Atchison County Extension Council’s expenditures that includes $5,000 for the department’s capital outlay.
 It was on May 14 when Extension Council members submitted request for $161,898 on behalf of the department.
 However, the amount published reflected $16,898 less than the funding requested.